-1 Supported housing is defined in the MHCLG Policy Statement on rents for social housing - it covers all schemes defined by CHS as supported housing including sheltered and extra care housing.
+1 Supported housing is defined in the MHCLG Policy Statement paras 2.39 and 2.40 - it covers all schemes defined by CHS as supported housing including sheltered and extra care housing.

-- The cost of future capital works/component replacements are increasing significantly.
-The flexibility will allow CHS to incrementally increase the resources it is able to commit to deliver its Asset Management Strategy as informed by the updated Stock Condition Survey and particularly to contribute towards our obligations to reduce the carbon emissions from our homes as well as continuing to develop new homes and provide a range of other community support services. - Using the flexibility will have no impact on existing tenancies and CHS's social rents will continue to be significantly lower than Local Housing Allowance levels and to be fully eligible for Housing Benefit / Universal Credit.
+• Using the flexibility will have no impact on existing tenancies and CHS's social rents will continue to be significantly lower than Local Housing Allowance levels and to be fully eligible for Housing Benefit / Universal Credit.
 Affordable rents are not affected.